Ronetti Roman: 1913 scandal and legacy

 Davila, who meanwhile returned to his old post, planned to stage Manasse in October 1913.
 Iorga, this time assisted by Cuza, again stirred up the students against what they considered an "anti-Romanian" performance.
 These events occurred against a backdrop of petitions by native-born Jews asking that all Romanian Jews be granted citizenship.
 Politicians who considered Jews unassimilable opposed the idea, and Interior Minister Take Ionescu remarked that "it would be pure madness on our part to stage Manasse right when the Jewish question is being forced upon us".
 However, Davila ignored the students (who formed but a vocal minority of the total) and merely delayed the play until later in the month.
 The day before the scheduled performance, a meeting involving students and professors was held on Queen Elisabeth Boulevard.
 The latter generally resorted to platitudes: Vasile Pârvan "praised the students' enthusiasm, but suggested the matter does not deserve such importance"; Simion Mehedinți recognized he "did not know the play Manasse and was in no capacity to discuss it, but believed the role of the National Theatre is to safeguard the ancestral religion and creed"; Dragomirescu asserted that "there are spectators who have the right to demand this play, just as students have the right to protest against it".
 Subsequently, the students left to protest in front of the theatre.
 Acting upon instructions received from the government, police prefect Dimitrie Moruzzi banned the performance on grounds of "maintaining order".

 After this new scandal, Ronetti Roman's widow withdrew permission for the play to appear in state-run theatres.
 It ran at the Modern Theatre in early November, and at the Sidoli Circus in Iași before the end of the year.
 Mihail Sadoveanu's 1908 novella Haia Sanis deals with a similar situation from another perspective, but has the same psychological motivation of the younger generation rebelling against older mores.
 Manasses themes of integration into Romanian society markedly influenced Jewish writers who came to the fore after World War I. One such, Felix Aderca, described the furore surrounding the play as "the Dreyfus affair of Romanian spirituality".
-Translated into Yiddish in 1902 by Yankev Shternberg, it performed at the Czernowitz Jewish theatre.
+Translated into Yiddish in 1902 by Jacob Sternberg, it performed at the Czernowitz Jewish theatre.
 Another Yiddish translation played in Bucharest; an English-language version, New Lamps and Old, was staged in St. Louis; and it was also published in Italian.
 The play was adapted into a film version in 1925, directed by Jean Mihail.
 The World War II-era Ion Antonescu regime officially banned his entire work as "Jewish".